-The PFS describes the Mineral Reserve estimation methodology and summarizes the key assumptions used, and to which this estimate is subject.
-The qualified person responsible for the Mineral Reserve is Jesse Aarsen, P.Eng., of Moose Mountain Technical Services.
-The Mineral Reserve is a subset of the Mineral Resource comprising only measured and indicated mineral resource blocks that contribute positive economic value and that are planned for processing during the life-of-mine plan.
+The PFS describes the Mineral Reserve estimation methodology, and summarizes the key assumptions used and to which the mineral reserve estimate, having an effective date of March 30, 2017 (the "Mineral Reserve Estimate"), is subject.
+The Qualified Person responsible for the Mineral Reserve Estimate is Jesse Aarsen, P.Eng., of Moose Mountain Technical Services.